I have a love-hate relationship with flat stove tops. They’re smooth. They’re sleek. They cook fast. But they can often seem impossible to keep clean!

 - A scraper.
 I’ve mentioned a time or ten how my favorite cleaning tool is a nylon pan scraper.
 It can remove just about any sticky, dried up material from any surface; all without damaging the surface.
 That makes it the perfect tool for removing cooked on food from a stove top; especially the gook that doesn’t come up easily with your stove top cleaner.

-Now that you have the right tools, do you want to know the secret for keeping your stove top clean?
+Now that your stove is clean, do you want to know the secret for keeping your flat stove top clean?

 It’s simple, really.
 The key is consistency.
 You have to clean your stove top as soon as the hot surface indicator light turns off.
 And you have to clean it every-single-time you use it.